-Just like with any exercise, pilates can help you shed excess pounds.
+Similar to many other forms of exercise, pilates can contribute to weight loss.
 Whether you use yoga or pair it with another technique, you can notice a change in body shape.

 After some time, you may also notice that you perfected proper breathing while working on every muscle group.

 6) Relaxes the Mind